matei53/University-Grade-Calculator/README.md

 Once you open UniGrade, you can easily navigate through your academic journey using the menu buttons at the top of the screen:

 ### 📊 Main Dashboard & Progress Tracking
-* 📊 **Monitor Overall Progress:** View your overall weighted grade average, total unlocked credits, and overall completion percentage (progress %) on a live progress bar. **Crucial Rule:** Credits are only unlocked and added to your progress bar *after* you get a passing grade (5.0 or higher) in a subject!
+* 📊 **Monitor Overall Progress:** View your overall weighted average, total credits, and overall completion percentage (progress %) on a live progress bar. **Crucial Rule:** Credits are only unlocked and added to your progress bar *after* you get a passing grade (5.0 or higher) in a subject!
 * 📊 **Monitor Annual Progress**: Expand the Year dropdown sections to see deep analytics for that specific year including passed credits, simple average, and course lists.
 * 📊 **Track Year Progression:** Check your eligibility status at a glance.
 The dashboard displays a clear `✓ ELIGIBLE` or `✗ NOT ELIGIBLE` badge so you know if you have passed enough classes to advance to the next university year.